 In the German section of this blog (which is far bigger than the English one, my apologies), I published a ten-part summary of my Master’s Thesis.
 It aims to give an overview of the thesis in neatly packed pieces for a public that is interested, but not deeply knowledgeable about linguistics.

 Swiss German short verbs raise several issues.
-For one, they form a group that shares peculiarities like altering vowels according to certain patterns, for example goo-t ‚(s/he) go-es‘ – gö-nd ‚(we/you/they) go‘ – es geng ‚it allegedly goes‘ (o/ö/e).
-What does this say about morphology, considering the fact that those rather complicated patterns apparently are not just legacy, but a desired outcome?
+For one, they form a group that shares peculiarities like altering vowels according to certain patterns, for example goo-t ‚(s/he) go-es‘ – gö-nd ‚(we/you/they) go‘ – es geng ‚it allegedly goes‘ (pattern o/ö/e).
+What does this say about morphology, considering that those rather complicated patterns apparently are not just legacy, but a desired outcome?
 Are there rules that defy regularity?

 Apart from taking a morphological standpoint, one can also look at varieties (i.e. dialects) from a dialectological perspective, seeking to explain which forms are used where and how that came about.

-When considering the verbs that were are shortened, a driving force is frequency: The most frequent verbs (and forms of verbs) seem to „behave“ differently in a lot of languages – just think of ’s that stands for is and has.
+Considering the verbs that were shortened, a driving force is frequency: The most frequent verbs (and forms of verbs) seem to „behave“ differently in a lot of languages – just think of ’s that stands for is and has.